 Though rarely seen in town, and then only in his gold-trimmed Pierce-Arrow, Searles made many gifts to his birthplace.
 He paid Methuen’s $65,000 debt and gave it thousands of trees, a monumental statue of George Washington, three churches, the railroad station, a battlemented bridge across the Spiket River, the Red Tavern, a boardinghouse called the Hayloft, the John Hancock Masonic Lodge, the Central Grammar School, Searles High School, two family tombs, an organ factory and the Serlo Organ Hall.

-Henry Vaughan designed much of it, including the high school.
+Vaughan designed much of it, including the high school.
 From the outside it looks like a Jacobean prodigy house, a large, showy mansion built by English nobles.
 It cost $1 million and required imported Italian workmen.
 It now serves as Methuen Town Hall.

-Henry Vaughan also built one of his masterpieces in Massachusetts, but not for Edward Searles.
+He also built one of his masterpieces in Massachusetts, but not for Edward Searles.

 Groton School Rector Endicott Peabody wanted a chapel that would be ‘one of the most beautiful ecclesiastical structures in America.’
 Vaughan’s biographer William Morgan called St. John’s Chapel, built in 1900, a ‘milestone in Vaughan’s career as well as being one of America’s major neo-Gothic monuments.’